xcape-io/RelayProp/PiPyRelayProp/README.md

 * maglocks (doors)
 * smoke machines (warmp-up and shots)

-No coding is required, the relay outputs are configured with the [PyRelaySettings GUI](https://github.com/xcape-io/RelayProp/tree/master/PyRelaySettings#pyrelaysettings) and the commands can be triggered with the [PyRelayControl GUI]([PyRelaySettings](https://github.com/xcape-io/RelayProp/tree/master/PyRelaySettings#pyrelaysettings)) or a regular [control panel for *Room by xcape.io* users](https://github.com/xcape-io/RelayProp/tree/master/PiPyRelayProp#prop-configuration-for-room-by-xcapeio).
+No coding is required, the relay outputs are configured and the commands can be triggered with the [PyRelayControl GUI app]((https://github.com/xcape-io/RelayProp/tree/master/PyRelayControl)).

 <img src="https://github.com/xcape-io/RelayProp/blob/master/docs/pipyrelayprop.png" width="900">